Enter Something Here

 Tailgating occurs when drivers follow too closely behind other vehicles, eliminating the space needed to stop safely and causing rear-end collisions that account for nearly one-third of all crashes in Denver County according to Colorado Department of Transportation statistics.
 Colorado Revised Statutes § 42-4-1008 requires drivers to maintain a reasonable and prudent distance behind other vehicles based on speed, traffic conditions, and weather, establishing a clear legal standard that Denver courts apply when determining fault in rear-end collision cases.
 Drivers who tailgate violate this statute and create presumptive liability because the following vehicle typically bears responsibility for maintaining safe following distance regardless of the lead vehicle’s actions.
 Evidence that can strengthen your case includes dashboard camera footage showing the following distance, accident reconstruction analysis calculating stopping distances, traffic camera recordings documenting the collision sequence, witness testimony describing aggressive driving behavior, and vehicle damage patterns indicating high-speed rear impact.

-Common types of car accidents in Denver are listed below.
+Common types of car accidents that our Denver lawyers handle are listed below

 Settlement Range